Please Test Your VPN Access

 First and Foremost – Contact your TO

-If you are observing remotely, contact your TO ahead of time to let them know:
+If you are observing remotely, contact your TO ahead of time (at least one day in advance) to let them know:

 1. Who will be connecting remotely (especially important if your project has more than one member or if an alternate observer will be present).